I drove two Escape XLTs: a four-cylinder with front-wheel drive and a V-6 with all-wheel drive.

 With a cargo volume of 29.2 cubic feet behind the backseat and 66.3 cu. ft. with the backseat folded, the Escape is closer in capacity to the Patriot and Tucson.
 The CR-V and RAV4 have roughly 36 cu. ft. behind their rear seats and about 73 cu. ft. maximum.

 Folding the 60/40-split backseat flat still requires flipping the cushion forward and removing the head restraints.
 I can live with the cushion thing, but removing and replacing head restraints is a drag, and many newer models have simpler solutions.

-The base Escape's towing capacity is 1,500 pounds.
-V-6 versions can tow 2,000 pounds as equipped or 3,500 pounds with the addition of an optional Towing Package.
+The Escape's towing capacity is unchanged despite the power increases.
+The base model can handle 1,500-pound trailers, and V-6 versions can tow 2,000 pounds as equipped or 3,500 pounds with the addition of an optional Towing Package.
 This is a healthy amount for a front-wheel-drive-based model in this class.
 For higher capacities, you typically have to opt for a rear-wheel-drive-based model, like the Jeep Liberty.

 Escape in the Market

-Ford has five SUV models, with another on the way called the Flex.
+Ford has six SUV models.
 For an idea of where the Escape fits, here are some of the most important specifications:

 |Ford SUVs Compared|